if (expression) statementif (a == 0) a = 1;

 expression, and is thus a bit more versatile

-not_done = 1; while (not_done) not_done = do_something();
+while (expression) statementnot_done = 1; while (not_done) not_done = do_something();

 while (a != 0) if (a > 0) a--; else a++;

-is similar to the while
+do statement while (expression)do is similar to the while statement except that

 expression is evaluated at after statement instead of